Whisky-App/whisky-book/src/game-support/nier-replicant-ver.md

 ## Setup

-- Install in Steam as normal
+- Install in Steam as normal.
-- In Whisky, find `NieR Replicant ver.1.22474487139.exe` in the Program list and run it
+- In Whisky, find `NieR Replicant ver.1.22474487139.exe` in the Program list and run it.

 {{#template ../templates/steam.md id=1113560}}